Clinical Trials (PDQ®)

 |Phase II||Biomarker/Laboratory analysis, Treatment||Closed||18 and over||NCI||NCI-2012-01969|

 This partially randomized phase II trial studies the side effects and how well bevacizumab given with or without trebananib works in treating patients with brain tumors.
-Monoclonal antibodies, such as bevacizumab, can block tumor growth in different ways.
-Some block the ability of tumor to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
+Monoclonal antibodies, such as bevacizumab, may block tumor growth in different ways by targeting certain cells.
 Trebananib may stop the growth of tumor cells by blocking blood flow to the tumor.
 It is not yet known whether giving bevacizumab together with trebananib is more effective than bevacizumab alone in treating brain tumors.

 Further Study Information

 I. To assess the safety and tolerability of AMG 386 (trebananib) 15 mg/kg weekly in combination with bevacizumab 10 mg/kg every 2 weeks (Cohort 1). (closed to accrual 10/2/12) II.
 To assess the efficacy of AMG 386 in combination with bevacizumab 10 mg/kg every 2 weeks compared to bevacizumab monotherapy in bevacizumab-naïve patients, as measured by 6-month progression-free survival (PFS6) (Cohort 2).

 I. To further assess the toxicity profile (Cohorts 1 and 2).
 II.
 To assess feasibility of AMG 386 15 mg/kg weekly in combination with bevacizumab 10 mg/kg every 2 weeks (Cohort 1 [closed to accrual 10/2/12]), as measured by the percentage of patients requiring dose reduction/interruption or discontinuation in the first 2 and subsequent cycles.